-- (1) Assumes sales of all Offered Shares owned by the applicable Selling Stockholder. - (2) Each Selling Stockholder holding rights to acquire Warrant Shares pursuant to the Warrant Agreement has agreed that it will not exercise the warrants pursuant to the Warrant Agreement to the extent that Warrant Shares received upon such exercise are convertible into shares of Common Stock that, when taken together with all other securities of the Company beneficially owned by Libra and its affiliates will represent "beneficial ownership" within the meaning of Rule 13d-3 and 13d-5 under the Exchange Act of more than 4.99% of the outstanding shares of Common Stock. - (3) Includes 579,046 shares of Series C Preferred Stock owned by Everest Capital International Ltd. and Everest Capital Fund L.P.
+(1) Assumes sales of all Offered Shares owned by the applicable Selling Stockholder.

+Each Selling Stockholder holding rights to acquire Warrant Shares pursuant to the Warrant Agreement has agreed that it will not exercise the warrants pursuant to the Warrant Agreement to the extent that Warrant Shares received upon such exercise are convertible into shares of Common Stock that, when taken together with all other securities of the Company beneficially owned by Libra and its affiliates will represent "beneficial ownership" within the meaning of Rule 13d-3 and 13d-5 under the Exchange Act of more than 4.99% of the outstanding shares of Common Stock.

+- (3) Includes 579,046 shares of Series C Preferred Stock owned by Everest Capital International Ltd. and Everest Capital Fund L.P.
 These shares are issuable pursuant to the Common Stock Purchase Warrants granted to Everest Capital Master Fund, L.P. to purchase 1,740,000 shares of Common Stock at a purchase price of \$50.00 per share.
 The Warrants are exercisable at any time (x) following the occurrence of a Change of Control (as defined in such Warrants) or (y) during the period from and including June 15, 1998 until June 15, 2005.
-Everest has agreed with the Company that it will not, following conversion of its shares of Series C Preferred Stock, be the beneficial owner of more than 9.99% of the outstanding Common Stock unless it chooses to waive this restriction upon 61 days prior notice to the Company.

-- (4) Offered Shares are comprised of (i) 502,255 shares of Common Stock issuable upon conversion of 23,972 Warrant Shares and (ii) 60,000 shares of Common Stock issuable upon exercise of the Common Stock Purchase Warrants to purchase Common Stock at an exercise price of \$50.00 per share, which Warrants are exercisable at any time (x) following the occurrence of a Change of Control (as defined in such Common Stock Purchase Warrants) or (y) during the period from and including June 15, 1998 until June 15, 2005.
-Mr. Ravich also beneficially owns 23,972 shares of Series C Preferred Stock (convertible into 133,177 shares of Common Stock).
+Everest has agreed with the Company that it will not, following conversion of its shares of Series C Preferred Stock, be the beneficial owner of more than 9.99% of the outstanding Common Stock unless it chooses to waive this restriction upon 61 days prior notice to the Company. - (4) Offered Shares are comprised of (i) 502,255 shares of Common Stock issuable upon conversion of 90,406 Warrant Shares and (ii) 60,000 shares of Common Stock issuable upon exercise of the Common Stock Purchase Warrants to purchase Common Stock at an exercise price of \$50.00 per share, which Warrants are exercisable at any time (x) following the occurrence of a Change of Control (as defined in such Common Stock Purchase Warrants) or (y) during the period from and including June 15, 1998 until June 15, 2005.
 All securities described herein are owned of record by The Ravich Revocable Trust of 1989, a revocable trust of which Mr. Ravich is a trustee.
 Mr. Ravich is also the Chairman, Chief Executive Officer and the controlling shareholder of Libra. - (5) In addition to the shares of Common Stock offered hereby, Lakeshore International, Ltd. owns 55,790 shares of Series C Preferred Stock (convertible into 309,944 shares of Common Stock). - (6) In addition to the shares of Common Stock offered hereby, Global Bermuda, L.P. owns 35,697 shares of Series C Preferred Stock (convertible into 198,317 shares of Common Stock).